GauravDawra/MellowD/README.md

 ### ANN method
 In this method, we try to predict the genre of a song using ANN of a song.
 The dataset used is GTZAN. we have used MFCC matrix to convert audio data to matrix.
 The ANN_Genre.ipynb file has been shared which can be tested.
 The model has an accuracy of nearly 59% as can be seen through the code. we have split the data into Train, Test by 8 : - 2 split.
 Then we trained the ANN model, used ’tanh’ activation function and learning rate to be 0.8, maximum iteration as 150.
 At the hidden layer we used ’softmax’ activation function.
 Batch size was taken to 64.

+### For Popularity prediction
+Run `python3 Popularity_prediction.py` to get the regression results on popularity prediction dataset (spotify dataset).
+Please include tracks.csv file in suitable directory.
+This will show results of Lasso regression, Ridge regression etc on the dataset.
+We can see that the accuracy achieved is very high even with these simple models.